neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ## Data migration guides

 <DetailIconCards>

+<a href="/docs/import/migration-assistant" description="Move your existing database to Neon using our guided migration tool" icon="neon">Neon Migration Assistant</a>

 <a href="/docs/import/migrate-from-postgres" description="Migrate data from another Postgres database using pg_dump and pg_restore" icon="postgres">Migrate with pg_dump and pg_restore</a>